edouardpineau/infoCatVAE/README.md

 - The mapping of a datapoint to a cluster is done with a softclutering framework
 - All the distances between the code and all clusters are explicitly computed and used in the backpropagation algorithm
 - An entropy term prevents trivial solution where all datapoints are mapped to one cluster

-### Contributions:

-- Lowering the negative trade-off between expressiveness and robustness in mixture models by using information maximization trick
-- Leveraging information maximization architecture to enable the network to naturally optimize categorical sampling layer

-# Choice of the prior

-Let d be the dimension of the latent space such that ∃ δ ∈ N s.t. d = K.δ.

-Assumption: data with K categories should be encoded with a K-modal distribution modeled with N (z; μc, 1) such that μc ∈ Rd and μc.μc′ = 0.
-We inspire from subspace clustering assumptions and propose ∀c ∈ {1...K} we propose a μc such that:

-- Each categories lives mainly in a δ−dimensional subspace of Z
-- The categorical variable is modeled by p(c) = U({1...K})
-- This prior shape encourages the network to find discriminative representation of the data according to its most salient attribute

 # InfoCatVAE: categorical VAE with information maximization